TommyGermanyRetro/MSXRetroThings/README.md

 ## D) RC2014 card with 8254A CTR

 RC2014 card with a 8254 CTR.
 Up to 16 cards are possible.
 The interrupt pins of TIMER 0 and 1 can be assigned to one of the XIO PIC interrupt channels.
+This module does not work with internal clock if 8253 (max.
+1 MHz) is used.

 #### <b>D.1 Impressions:</b>